postmanlabs/labs-docs/src/pages/docs/sending-requests/variables.md

 1. Turn on or make the necessary changes to the value of the variable.
 1. Select <img alt="Save icon" src="https://assets.postman.com/postman-docs/icon-save.jpg#icon" width="16px"> **Save** to confirm your changes.

-To set an unresolved variable that doesn't exist, do the following:
+To set a variable that's unresolved because it doesn't exist, do the following:

 1. Select **Add new variable**.
 1. Enter a **Name**, set a **Value** for the variable, and select the appropriate **Scope** (global, collection, or environment) from the dropdown.